orphu/mcdungeon-docs/command-line-ref.rst

 .. option:: --mapstore PATH

-   Provide an alternate world to store maps.
-Use this when generating map objects for CraftBukkit multi-worlds.
-All maps should be stored in your "home" world.
+   mapstore will provide an alternate world in which to store your dungeon maps.
+If you're playing vanilla, don't worry about this.
+If you're using Bukkit with multiple worlds (like multiverse) set this to the name of your primary world.
+This can also be set in config files.

 List Subcommand
 ===============